CASE STUDY

 “Ninety percent of the time when people contact us post facto and say, ‘This didn’t go so well.
 The technology’s not working for us, or it wasn’t adopted,’ one of the main factors is because the leader was not truly involved,” says Prochaska.

-Assess Your Digital Transformation Skill Set
+Assess Your Skill Set for a Digital Transformation in Procurement

 Studies show that procurement professionals recognize the importance of digital transformation, but many feel they need more skills and resources to execute one fully.